Skip To Main Content

 Eighth grade students will continue to meet the goals of MYP by taking their analysis and writing skills to a deeper level.
 Students will gain insight into more challenging texts, including poetry, short stories, plays, and a selection of novels.
 They will continue to develop their writing skills as they begin to move beyond the five-paragraph essay.
 Students will also have opportunities to improve public speaking and presentation skills.

-Literature and Composition 10
+Literature & Composition 10

 As this is the culminating year of the MYP program, students will craft assessment tasks that show their abilities in the areas of formal essay writing, creative writing, and responses to literature.
 Students read novels, short stories, poems, and a Shakespeare play to develop critical, creative, and personal approaches to literary analysis.